Is your estimating calendar booked out?

 But do you know what’s great?
 Knowing that each one of those estimates is pre-qualified and in your target market–knowing that each one of those projects was handpicked and is the best project for you.

-If not the perfect fit, how to politely refer it to someone else who is a perfect fit –where they are thankful for the referral!
+If not the perfect fit, how to politely refer it to someone else who is a perfect fit — and they’ll be thankful for that referral too!

 When you are booking your estimates, going to go look at their project, ask those pre-qualifying questions to make sure that every estimate that you are going to, is not a waste of time for you or for them.